• Skip to primary navigation

 Criminal Procedure can be one of the hardest law school classes, but it doesn’t have to be.
 In fact, there’s a simple way to master Criminal Procedure I and II that your Crim Pro professor won’t teach you.
 But I will.
-Hi I’m JD, a BigLaw associate.
+Hi I’m JD, a BigLaw attorney.
 I aced my Criminal Procedure exams by studying smart (not hard) and creating an actionable outline tailored specifically to what Crim Pro professors want to see on the final exam.
 Read on to learn why you need to download my proven Criminal Procedure outline today.

 Ace Your Crim Pro Exams With The Best Criminal Procedure Outline